N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Conclusion Summary

-What this article covers
+What you’ll learn in this article

-• Actions companies should prepare now
+• Four actions companies should check now

 What are the new guidelines for the Engineer/Specialist in Humanities visa?